-Apple made some big changes with the iPhone 14 Pro and the upgrades look to continue in 2023 with the iPhone 15 Pro.
-Of course, there are rumors about a so-called iPhone 15 Ultra, too, which some think will carry on the iPhone 14 Pro Max's legacy.
+Apple made some big changes with the iPhone 14 Pro and the upgrades look to continue in 2023 with the new iPhone 15 Pro.
+Of course, there are rumors about a so-called iPhone 15 Ultra, too, though it sounds like an iPhone Ultra may not happen until next year.

 iPhone 15 Pro: Possible price and release date